 When you print cheques from the 4-3 Vendor Payments window, Sage 100 Contractor prints four cheques based on the amounts in the Secondary Payees window.
-A cheque to the subcontractor and materials supplier for \$2,000; a cheque to the subcontractor and lighting supplier for \$1,500; a cheque to the subcontractor and equipment supplier for \$300; and a cheque to the subcontractor for \$4,700, which is the vendor's portion that is not attributed to a second payee.
+A cheque to the subcontractor and materials supplier for \$2,000; a cheque to the subcontractor and lighting supplier for \$1,500; a cheque to the subcontractor and lighting supplier for \$4,700, which is the vendor's portion that is not attributed to a second payee.